MMMakena/ETL_Midterm_Mitchel_413/README.md

 | PyArrow | Parquet file support in Pandas |
 | Parquet | Columnar storage file format |
 | Jupyter Notebook | Development Environment |

+## How to run the Project
+Follow these steps to set up and run the ETL project